IIIF/api/source/presentation/4.0/index.md

-# FROM HERE TO MERGE WITH PREVIOUS?
+# FROM HERE TO MERGE WITH PREVIOUS OR NEW?

 ## Conveying Physical Dimensions